gv-sh/gaurav-singh.info/projects/2013-09-12-future-of-work.md

 ---
 tags: post
-title: Future of Work — Imagining work experiences for the informal economy
+title: "Future of Work: Imagining work experiences for the informal economy"
 showTitle: true
 attribution: with Sarvashree Jain
 date: 2013-09-12